 Mr Shortliffe joined the CRTC in 2017 as Chief Consumer Officer.
 In this role, he served as a focal point in ensuring that the interests and concerns of consumers are considered in the Commission’s decision making.

-Before joining the Commission, Mr Shortliffe spent 23 years at the Department of Canadian Heritage, including as Deputy Director General of Broadcasting and Digital Communications.
+Before joining the Commission, Mr Shortliff spent 23 years at the Department of Canadian Heritage, including as Deputy Director General of Broadcasting and Digital Communications.
 As an executive, his duties included creating the Canada Periodical Fund and managing $75 million in grants and contributions, dealing with complex and sensitive ownership and control issues, advising senior officials and Ministers on issues related to CBC/Radio-Canada policy issues, the Canada Media Fund, and petitions to Cabinet of CRTC broadcasting licence decisions.
-From 2011 to 2017, Mr Shortliffe was an observer on the Board of Women in Communications and Technology Canada (WCT) and the Canadian Heritage champion for the Jeanne Sauvé Professional Development Program.
+From 2011 to 2017, Mr Shortliff was an observer on the Board of Women in Communications and Technology Canada (WCT) and the Canadian Heritage champion for the Jeanne Sauvé Professional Development Program.

 Éric Dagenais was appointed Senior Assistant Deputy Minister, Spectrum and Telecommunications Sector in March 2020.
 Mr Dagenais has held the post of ADM at ISED since 2015 within various other sectors and has directed many high-profile initiatives relating to Defence Procurement, Skills and Training, Broadband Connectivity and the Information and Technology sector.